mlange-42/yarner/examples/python/README.md

 ## Prime number

-We check if the input is a prime number with the following code:
+We check if the input is a prime number and inform the user with the following code:

 ```python
 #- Check if the input is a prime number